 Why do you use the compare document feature?

 This feature makes it easy for complex editing situations and to catch plagiarism.
-Comparing two distinct documents is the actual purpose of why a comparison document tool is created.
+Comparing two unique documents is the actual purpose of why a comparison document tool is created.

 Beyond simply comparing documents, the compare document tool is also used for complex editing situations.

-Teachers and other educators can use it to compare essays and assignments, to check if essays are being copied or even just slightly rewritten.
+Teachers and even Professors can use it to compare different essays and other assignments, to check if any of the students have copied them from somewhere.
 This ensures teachers and other educators save time when grading marks for students.

-Business users and owners can use these google docs compare tools during contract negotiations to see what terms have changed throughout the negotiation process and to compare the final version of the doc to the initial version by tracking various changes made in the document.
+Business users and owners can use these google docs compare tools during the contract negotiations to compare the terms that have changed during the negotiation process and to make a comparison between the initial version of the document with the final version.